keldaanCommunity/pokemonAutoChess/changelog/patch-3.7.md

 - Resurection now has an animation and a 2 seconds delay before the pokemon is revived

 # Misc

-- Replace Icy rock with ice stone
-- Add the dentist title (Own the angry Arbok)
 - Lobbys don't need 8 players any more to be elligible for ELO, but need at least 2 human players
 - Bots are no longer taken into account for ELO gain/loss calculations
 - ELO elligibility is now indicated on room preparation screen
+- Replace Icy rock with ice stone
+- Add the dentist title (Own the angry Arbok)
 - Game ID displayed in player profile
+- First Carousel round has been moved to stage 4
+- Next stage now starts at preparation phase instead of battle phase.
+Consequently, all PvE rounds have been moved by 1.
 - Neutral and Summon categories have been merged into one "Special" category
 - You can now have a chance to find a shiny Gyarados at stage 10.
 It gives two components instead of one.
 - KeldaanInteractive is now KeldaanCommunity